dengyijia/WAF-wasm/README.md

 ```
 docker run -v $PWD:/work -w /work wasmsdk:v2 /build_wasm.sh
 ```
-After the compilation completes, you should find a `WAF_wasm.wasm` file in the repository.
+After the compilation completes, you should find a `WAF_wasm.wasm` file in the repository directory.

 ## Deploy
-We can mount the WASM module onto the docker image of Istio proxy to run it.
+We can mount the WASM filter onto the docker image of Istio proxy to run it.
 Pull the following image of Istio proxy:
 ```
 docker pull istio/proxyv2:1.7.0-beta.2